chromium/chromium/base/test/android/javatests/src/org/chromium/base/test/transit/README.md

 ### Transitions

 From the point of view of the Test Layer, transitions methods are blocking.
-When a `TransitStation` or `StationFacility` is returned by one of those methods, it is always `ACTIVE` and can be immediately acted upon without further waiting.
+When a `Station` or `Facility` is returned by one of those methods, it is always `ACTIVE` and can be immediately acted upon without further waiting.

 Code in the Test Layer contains no explicit waits; the waits are in the Framework Layer.